 What is Absorption Costing?

-As per the absorption costing method (AC), the total product cost is calculated by addition of variable costs, such as direct labor cost per unit, direct material cost per unit and variable manufacturing overhead per unit, and fixed costs, such as fixed manufacturing overhead per unit.
+As per this method, the total product cost is calculated by the addition of variable costs, such as direct labor cost per unit, direct material cost per unit and variable manufacturing overheadManufacturing OverheadManufacturing Overhead is the total of all the indirect costs involved in manufacturing a product like Property Tax on the production premise, Remunerations of maintenance personnel, Rent of the manufacturing building, etc. per unit, and fixed costs, such as fixed manufacturing overhead per unit.

 Absorption Costing Formula

-The formula for absorption cost can be also modified to,
+It can also be modified to,

 The formula for AC can be computed by using the following steps:

-Step 1: Firstly, the direct labor cost per unit is directly attributable to the production.
-The direct labor costDirect Labor CostDirect labor costs refer to the total cost incurred by the company for paying the wages and other benefits to its employees against the task performed by them, which are straight away related to the manufacturing of the products or provision of the services. can be determined based on the labor rate, level of expertise and the no. of hours put in by the labor for production.
+- Firstly, the direct labor cost per unit is directly attributable to the production.
+The direct labor costDirect Labor CostDirect labor costs refer to the total cost incurred by the company for paying the wages and other benefits to its employees against the task performed by them, which are straight away related to the manufacturing of the products or provision of the services. can be determined based on the labor rate, level of expertise, and the no. of hours put in by the labor for production.
 However, the labor cost can also be taken from the income statement.

-Step 3: Thirdly, determine which part of the manufacturing overhead is variable in nature.
+- Thirdly, determine which part of the manufacturing overhead is variable in nature.
 The manufacturing overhead is available in the income statement.

-Examples of Absorption Costing Formula (with Excel Template)
+Examples of Absorption Costing

-It is to be noted that selling and administrative costs (both fixed and variable costs) are periodic costs in nature and as such are expensed in the period in which it occurred.
+It is to be noted that selling and administrative costs (both fixed and variable costs) are periodic costs in nature and, as such, are expensed in the period in which it occurred.
 However, these costs are not included in the calculation of product cost as per the AC.